Being A Student In Cambodia: 2016 vs 2017 – What Has Changed?

 Education is the foundation of a strong and prosperous country.
 The majority of initiatives that governments undertake, whether it is a project in the transport sector or medical research, are based on knowledge.
 This knowledge is acquired from education, whether informal or formal.
-Education in this sense therefore has the power to have a significant and sustained impact on any country.
-Countries therefore have to invest in their education systems so they can continue to function.
-Consider for instance, Cambodia’s higher education status between 2016 and 2017 specifically in regards to students’ welfare.
+Education in this sense, therefore, has the power to have a significant and sustained impact on any country.
+Countries have to invest in their education systems so they can continue to function.
+Consider, for instance, Cambodia’s higher education status between 2016 and 2017 specifically in regards to students’ welfare.

 In recent years, Cambodia has been recognised as a country which has experienced problems with its attempts at educational reforms.
-Coupled with this is the country has had to recover from the aftermath of war which has further added to its problems.
+Coupled with this, the country has had to recover from the aftermath of war which has further added to its problems.

-Cambodia is a country that is known to be struggling with educational reforms over the past decades; and this, apparently, was an aftermath of the war that had wreaked havoc on the country.
+Cambodia is a country that is known to be struggling with educational reforms over the past decades.
 That being said, the years 2016 and 2017 marked a period of positive change.
 As a student in 2017, there are certain elements which have changed while others have remained very much the same.